gcziprusz/project-tmpl/web/src/api/musicPlaylistClient.md

 ```
 The module imports three dependencies:
 - `axios`: A popular JavaScript library used to make HTTP requests.
 - `BindingClass`: This class provides utility methods for binding class methods to the class instance.
 It helps in handling this context issues in JavaScript.
-(Binding of this is an advanced Javascript concept)
+(Binding is an advanced Javascript concept, what we've documented here is all that you need to know for this project.)
 - `Authenticator`: This is another class that handles authentication-related tasks, such as user login, token retrieval, etc.

 ## 2. MusicPlaylistClient Class: